What is David Bowie doing on the banks of the Rhine?

 On Spotify there is a playlist especially for the tour, compiled by Sven and Michael.

-More about "The Sound of Düsseldorf" can be found here.
+Find out more about "The Sound of Düsseldorf" here.

 Want to stay up to date with what's going on in Düsseldorf?
 Then subscribe to our newsletter!